 The goal of the above list is to get you started.
 You can propose other types of projects too.

-- Describe and link to the open source project that needs documentation.
+- Link to the open source project that needs documentation.

 - If you're proposing a technical writing project that involves updates to an existing documentation set, link to that documentation set.

 - If you're proposing a tutorial or a set of how-to guides, describe the features or use cases that need documenting.

 - If you're proposing a contributor's guide, link to any existing README file or other relevant material if present.
 If there's nothing available yet, it's fine to say that.